How to Quickly Create a Personal Digital ID One-page Website

 The good thing is that you can combine all these three into a blog, and that will create a good money-making machine.
 It's not that hard to make money online, it just requires time and effort.

-WordPress Hosting Or Shared Hosting: Which is better?
+WordPress Hosting Or Shared Hosting: Which is better for your needs?

 The differences between wordpress hosting and shared hosting are negligible to some.
 To some people, purchasing wordpress hosting won't make a difference.

 WordPress hosting is mostly for newbies, features that will very much make it easier for the website owner.
-Shared hosting, on the other hand, is much cheaper than wordpress hosting, but it is much harder to operate.
+Shared hosting, on the other hand, is much cheaper than wordpress hosting, but it is a little harder to operate.

 Side #1: WordPress Hosting